theCodingPhoenix/isaPlatform/README.md

 A proposal to enable retail customers to open ISAs (in extension of current functionality of ISAs available to Employees of Customers)

-## Registration Info Page
+## Registration Info

-Option to create a member account
+Option to create a member account from home - on selecting Sign Up

 + Self-operated
 + Advisor operated